-There is growing understanding among medical professionals that the long-term, effective treatment of addiction starts with detox, but it definitely does not end there.
-According to a study conducted by the National Institute of Drug Abuse (NIDA), 30 to 60 percent of addicts also suffer from mental diagnoses including personality disorders, severe depression, impaired impulse control, schizophrenia and bipolar disorder.
+There is a growing understanding among medical professionals that the long-term, effective treatment of addiction starts with detox, but it definitely does not end there.
+According to a study conducted by the National Institute of Drug Abuse (NIDA), 30 to 60 percent of addicts also suffer from mental diagnoses including personality disorders, severe depression, impaired impulse control, schizophrenia, and bipolar disorder.
 For these individuals, addiction is not their only health issue—it is not even their major one.

 In order to deal with the addiction, they must address their mental and behavioral health disorders in conjunction with treatment for addiction.
 This is the reason that going "cold turkey" rarely works.

 Addictive Behaviors vs. Addictive Substances

 It is no secret that soldiers in the field of battle during the war in Vietnam were very apt to be taking illegal substances, abusing alcohol or both.
 The Vietnam War was undoubtedly not the first or last war where this occurred.
 When the war ended, many stopped using and never went back, even though the substances they once craved are known to be highly addictive.
 When circumstances became more positive for them, they were able to get back in control of their addictive behaviors.
 It is reasonable to assume that the soldiers with prior behavior disorders not related to wartime did not fare as well.

 Substance Abuse and Loss of Control

 Abusing drugs and/or alcohol does lead to loss of control.
 Note that the word is "loss", not the absence of control.
 Drugs and alcohol do decrease the individual's ability for self-control.
 This does not render them powerless.
 Everyone has the ability to control their lives to a certain extent, but first, they have to want to.
 This includes understanding what led them to lose control and why they went down that path.
 It helps if they really believe their lives would be improved without the substance they crave.
 This brings up the question of quality of life.